 Most people will tell you the quality of the picture is dictated by the cameras which is true to an extent, however it doesn’t matter how good the cameras are if the recording unit is poor quality.

 Arguably this is the critical component as the recorder has most of the features like remote view, motion detection, alerts etc. At OzSpy we only sell and install systems that have the latest features whilst maintaining reliability and picture quality.
 You should also note that a cheap DVR/NVR may not only be unreliable and poor quality recording, it may also be so complicated you will need an expert to assist in general use.

 The length of archive depends on number of cameras, frames per second (FPS) and amount of available hard disk space (HDD).
 The other setting that can effect this is motion detection, however some DVRs will still record constantly whilst there is no motion at a reduced rate.

 For a typical four camera 1080P 2MP system recording 24/7 @ 12 fps you will get approx. 1 week storage from a 1TB HDD.
 See frame rates below to see how to increase this.

 What frame rate is needed?

-FPS (frames per second) is pretty much how it sounds as it describes how many photos are taken per second to make the video.
+FPS (frames per second) is pretty much how it sounds as it describes how many photos are taken per second by the security camera to make the video.
 When you watch TV it is 25 fps however the human eye has difficulty discerning the difference between 12 and 25 and to be honest if you are recording even at six frames per second then each second you will get six photos so it really doesn’t make much difference.
 Not much can happen between the frames.